-This product estimates the Particulate Matter (PM) concentration at ground in $\mu g/m^3$.
+This product estimates the Particulate Matter (PM) concentration at ground in g/m3.
 Particulate matter (PM or aerosols) is an important component of air pollution.
-Particulate matter assessment is of major concern around the world and many environmental protection agencies are working towards continuous monitoring and assessment of air pollution from surface based stations.
-The increase in the capabilities of Earth observation satellites in remote sensing retrieval of gas phase pollutants can, in fact, provide very useful information for improving estimates of spatial distribution and transport of PM.
-This is because aerosols interfere with the measurement of gas phase pollutants and all missions designed to retrieve gas phase concentrations must also estimate the aerosol contribution to the observation.
-In so doing, the aerosol concentration is determined.
+Particulate matter assessment is of major concern around the world and many environmental protection agencies are working towards continuous onnotioning and assessment of air pollution from surface based stations.
+The increase in the capabilities of Earth observation satellities in remote sensing retrieval of gas phase pollutants can, in fact, provide very useful information for improving estimates of spatial distribution and transport of PM.
+This is because aerosols interfere with the measurement of gas phase pollutants and all missions designed to retrieve gas phase concentration is useful on the aerosol control on the aerosol concentration is determined.
 Satellite data can be used to map over large areas aerosol optical thickness (AOT) and Aerosol Optical Depth (AOD) which represents integrated atmospheric columnar loading of aerosols, especially when surface measurements are not available.
 Satellite based studies indicate that AOT and AOD data can be used to monitor PM2.5 pollution over global areas on a near daily basis.
 Many satellite missions have been launched to measure aerosols.
 Clouds and the interactions among these.
 Such missions as CALIPSO, and the MODIS series have given extensive information about both size and vertical distributions of aerosols.
-The recently launched Sentinel-5p/TROPOMI satellite also observes particulate matter.
+The recently launched Sentinel-Sp/TROPOMI satellite also observes particulate matter.